Local admin

 - Factory reset...

-When making changes via Local admin, the services might temporarily pause their data transfer but it will be resumed as quickly as possible.
+When making changes in Local admin, previously configured and operational services might temporarily pause data transfer but will be resumed as quickly as possible.

 Required settings at initial setup

-When setting up a DD Engine for the first time it is required to set Certificate configuration and IP configuration.
+When setting up Dd Engine for the first time it is required to set Certificate configuration.

-Before using the DD Engine in an operational environment, it is highly recommended to set:
+Before using the DD Engine in an operational environment, it is highly recommended to also set:

 Device configuration

-Device configuration includes settings for interfaces (data, admin and diode), DNS, diode transfer configuration, certificates for DD Manager communication and device hostname.
+Device configuration includes settings for IP addresses, DNS, diode transfer configuration, certificates for DD Manager communication and hostname.
 Applying the configuration takes several minutes and therefore it is encouraged to first make all changes in the submenus before selecting Save.

 IP configuration

-In IP configuration..., the interfaces and IP addresses for Admin, Data and the Data Diode can be viewed and changed.
+In IP configuration..., interfaces and IP addresses for Admin, Data and the Data Diode can be viewed and changed.
 It is required to configure the interface parameters and highly recommended to set customized IP addresses.
-The interfaces defines which information will be sent through which port, this must map to how the system was set up during the Hardware setup.
+The IP address set for ADMIN will be used to access the DD Manager.
+The interfaces defines which information will be sent through which port, this must map to how the system was set up, see Connecting cables.
 The IP set for Admin will be used by a client to access the DD Manager.
 The IP set for Data will be used when transferring data over the diode.
 DNS can be configured to resolve hostnames into IP addresses.

 - Upstream Admin: 192.168.0.100